syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

+## Assigning a CustomEditor based on the property type

-If the user want to apply custom editor for multiple properties which conains same type, you need to create the `CustomEditor` instance, assign your own editor to the `CustomEditor.Editor` and sets the `CustomEditor.HasPropertyType`  property  to `true`.
+If the user want to apply custom editor for multiple properties which contains same type, you need to create the `CustomEditor` instance, assign your own editor to the `CustomEditor.Editor` and sets the `CustomEditor.HasPropertyType`  property  to `true`.
 Then, mention the property type to the `CustomEditor.PropertyType`.

 {% tabs %}
 {% highlight C# %}